L061N/Login-custom-overlays/README.md

 Thanks to **Wotever** for making [SimHub](https://www.simhubdash.com/download-2/).
 It is such a powerful and essential piece of sim-racing software.
 Consider [buying a license](https://www.simhubdash.com/get-a-license/) to support him.

-Thanks to **Romainrob** for making the excellent [iRacing Extra Properties](https://www.simhubdash.com/community-2/dashboard-templates/romainrobs-collection/) plugin and his collection of overlays which mines are built on.
-Consider [donating to him](https://www.paypal.com/paypalme/Romainrob8045) too.
+Thanks to **Romainrob** for making the excellent [iRacing Extra Properties](https://www.simhubdash.com/community-2/dashboard-templates/romainrobs-collection/) plugin and his collection of overlays which was a great inspiration.

 The overlays in this collection are made by **benofficial2**.
 If you like them, consider following me on: